-In September 2016 and June 2018, the satellite leases for public television and radio, respectively, will expire and the ground equipment at stations will reach the end of life.
+In September 2016 and June 2018, the 10-year satellite leases for public television and radio, respectively, will expire(d) and the ground equipment at stations will reach the end of life.
 Working with PBS and the Administration, the FY 2016 Presidential Budget provided the following: \$40 million in FY 2016, \$50 million in FY 2017, \$55 million in FY 2018, and \$52 million in FY 2019.
 In FY 2016, CPB requested \$40 million to replace the public television interconnection system.
-Knowing that public radio had future interconnection needs and that technology will one day allow for a single interconnection system for television and radio, Congress provided CPB \$40 million in FY 2016 to "replace and upgrade the public broadcasting interconnection system."
+Knowing that public radio had future interconnection needs and that technology may one day allow for a single interconnection system for television and radio, Congress provided CPB \$40 million in FY 2016 to "replace and upgrade the public broadcasting interconnection system."
 This allows CPB to spend the appropriation on both public television and public radio interconnection needs.
-In FY 2017, CPB requested \$50 million for the public broadcasting interconnection system.
+In FY 2017, CPB requested and received \$50 million for the public broadcasting interconnection system.
+In FY 2018, CPB requested \$20 million for public broadcasting interconnection.